Semehin/appendSymbol/README.md

 + "addLine"

 ## Installation
-Ddownload and extract it into your Sublime Text Packages folder.
+Download and extract it into your Sublime Text Packages folder.

 ## Inspired by
 [AppendSemiColon](https://github.com/MauriceZ/AppendSemiColon)